miguelm18/HealthCare-Platform/README.md

 GRANT ALL PRIVILEGES ON your_db.* TO 'user'@'localhost';
 FLUSH PRIVILEGES;

-Navigate to src/main/resources/ and update the application.properties file with your database connection details:
+Navigate to src/main/resources/ and update the application.properties file with your database connection details.
+Copy and paste this and put it into your application.properties file and replace user and password with your own from above.

-spring.datasource.url=jdbc:mysql://localhost:3306/your_db
+spring.application.name=healthcare-platform

+spring.datasource.url=jdbc:mysql://localhost:3306/newHDB
 spring.datasource.username=user
 spring.datasource.password=password

-Make Sure to add this in order to automatically recieve the schema on your platform in the application.properties file

-# Hibernate DDL auto (create, create-drop, validate, update)
-spring.jpa.hibernate.ddl-auto=create-drop
+spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver

+spring.jpa.show-sql=true
+spring.jpa.generate-ddl=true
+spring.jpa.hibernate.ddl-auto=create-drop (after you run the application change 'create-drop' to 'update') spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.MySQLDialect

+once you run for the first time using create-drop, refresh the database

 3. Run the application
     You can start the application using Maven: